vtortola/RedisClient/README.md

 ### Setting it up
 The API has to main fundamental pieces:
  * `RedisClient` class handles the connection management.
 Usually you have one instance across all your AppDomain (or two instances if you have master/slave).
-It is a thread safe object, expected for the extend of your application lifetime.
+It is a thread safe object, that usually is cached for the extend of your application lifetime.

 ```cs
 _client = new RedisClient(endpoint))